-One of the most popular attractions in Jaipur, Hawa Mahal or the ‘Palace of Winds’ is perhaps also one of the most iconic landmark of the city.
+One of the most popular attractions in Jaipur, Hawa Mahal or the ‘Palace of Winds’ is perhaps also one of the most iconic landmarks of the city.
 It often is regarded as the pictorial model image of the capital city of Rajasthan, Jaipur.

 A wonderful combination of Mughal and Rajasthan styles of architecture, the Mahal is known for its honeycomb shaped front façade with windows having beautiful carvings.

-The Hawa Mahal Jaipur acts as an optical illusion from the street level, because it appears as a massive structure.
-However in actual fact the building is just an elaborate facade which is only an inconsequential part of the City Palace.
+The Hawa Mahal Jaipur acts as an optical illusion from the street level because it appears as a massive structure.
+However, in actual fact, the building is just an elaborate facade which is only an inconsequential part of the City Palace.
 The Hawa Mahal Jaipur covers 5 floors and this pyramidal structure has two major significances.

 The palace was constructed from pink sandstone but in 1876 the exterior walls were painted with a calcium oxide paint that gives Jaipur its distinct pink colour.

 It was in 1799 that the Kachhwaha Rajput ruler, Sawai Pratap Singh, grandson of Maharaja Sawai Jai Singh who built Jaipur, constructed Hawa Mahal as a continuation of the Royal City Palace.
-Sawai Pratap Singh’s devotion to Lord Krishna is evident in the palace’s construction as it resembles the lord’s crown.
+Sawai Pratap Singh’s devotion to Lord Krishna is evident in the palace’s construction as it resembles the Lord’s crown.

 Though many reasons are cited behind the construction of the fort, Purdah system followed by the Rajputs is said to be one of the main causes.
 During those days, Rajput royal women did not appear in public or in front of strangers.